openregister/specification/content/item-def.md

 * The data blob MUST be a valid JSON object according to [RFC8259](@rfc8259).
 * All insignificant whitespace according to [RFC8259](@rfc8259) MUST be removed.
-* The JSON object keys must be valid field names.
+* The JSON object keys must be valid attribute names.
 On top of being valid JSON keys they MUST be restricted to to the alphabet of lower case letters and hyphens (`[a-z][a-z-0-9]*`).
 * The JSON object values MUST be sorted into lexicographical order.